 This guide is meant to assist university staff in navigating the new University Event Authorization system.
 Student organization officers should refer to the University Event Authorization Training in the Student Organization Database for information on how to submit an event to the system.

-Questions regarding student organization events can be directed to the Student Activities Center by emailing email@example.com.
+Questions regarding student organization events can be directed to Student Engagement by emailing email@example.com.
 For questions regarding departmental and third-party events, please contact the Office of Risk Management at firstname.lastname@example.org.

 Table of Contents